 A modern wet-rotor circulating pump typically lasts 10–15 years.
 Older fixed-speed models often last longer mechanically but consume far more energy over their lifetime.
 Replacing an old circulator with a modern variable-speed model usually pays for itself in energy savings within one to three years.

-Sizing depends on the flow rate your system requires (determined by the heat load and design temperature difference) and the frictional head loss of the pipework circuit.
-A typical domestic heating system needs a circulator delivering around 0.5–1.5 m³/hr at 3–5 metres head.
-Oversizing is a common mistake, it causes flow noise and wastes energy.
-Send us your system details and we’ll help you select correctly.
+It comes from the flow the system requires (set by heat load and design temperature difference) and the frictional head loss of the circuit.
+A typical domestic system needs around 0.5 to 1.5 m³/hr at 3 to 5 metres head.
+Oversizing causes noise and wastes energy, so send us the system details and we will help you get it right.

 Yes, modern variable-speed circulation pumps are designed as direct replacements for older fixed-speed models.
 They fit standard connection sizes, use significantly less energy, run more quietly and adapt their speed automatically to the system’s demand.
 Both the Ebara Ego and Lowara Ecocirc ranges we supply are drop-in replacements for most common installations.